Michael

 Civil Law

-Michael accepts instructions in the full range of civil litigation matters with a particular emphasis on personal injury claims, property disputes and matters relating to commercial contracts.
-He regularly attends at the County Court throughout the Midlands and beyond in appropriate cases and accepts instructions in both fast track and multi track work.
+Michael regularly attends at the County Court throughout the Midlands and beyond in appropriate cases and accepts instructions in fast track, intermediate track and multi track work.
 Michael is highly regarded by his instructing Solicitors for the frequently excellent results that he obtains and is often complimented by his lay clients for his friendly and approachable nature coupled with a detailed understanding of their case which allows him to discuss and advise upon complex legal matters in a clear and comprehensive manner.

 Away from his Court work, Michael is kept very busy with instructions to provide written advice and settle pleadings.
 Quite frequently Michael’s early identification of the key issues in a case, either by way of advice or pleadings, has led to matters being resolved on very favourable terms between the parties without the need for the case to progress to trial but where it does Michael is known for being a skilled cross-examiner, persuasive advocate and clear thinker throughout the trial process.